ajayrfhp/MoviePredictor/paper.md

    Revenue / Budget was taken also to nullify the inflation factor .
-   We did not restrict ourselves to just average because ,there are movies like jaws which made 75 times the money as its budget , so the average Revenue / Budget ratio of all Spielberg movies will be high ,hence all Spielberg movies would be predicted as blockbuster .To compensate this effect , we considered all 3 factors .Average,Best and Worst.
+   We did not restrict ourselves to just average because ,there are movies like jaws which made 75 times the money as its budget , so the average Revenue / Budget ratio of all Spielberg movies will be high ,hence all Spielberg movies would be predicted as blockbusters .To compensate this effect , we considered all 3 factors .Average,Best and Worst.